ajosedev/knowledge/notes/literature notes/Adam Wathan & Steve Schoger - Refactoring UI.md

 # Refactoring UI

-A list of notes from the book 'Refactoring UI'.
-Lots of this information is in its own documents as well.
+Author: Adam Wathan, Steve Schoger

-TODO - break out into own docs
+Read: 2020?

----
+#breakdown

 Design in grey scale first.
 Helps you focus on achieving good spacing, contrast, and sizing, rather than relying on colour.
-Then colour fan be added later to improve it further
+Then colour can be added later to improve it further

 Don't design what you can't build yet.
 Don't include features that are somewhere on the roadmap